filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ### Extend sectors specified by txt-file

-This is an example of updating the lifecycle of sectors read from a file, and renewing those sectors with 1555200 epochs:
+This is an example of updating the lifecycle of sectors read from a file, and extending those sectors with 1555200 epochs:

 ```shell with-output
 lotus-miner sectors extend  --sector-file <your-sectorfile> --new-expiration 1555200